 If you have any level of basic understanding of the language you’re learning, you’ll be fine; however, if you’re a complete beginner, I could see how this would be a little overwhelming.

-It’s not like typical courses that start with one- and two-word building blocks and build up from there.
-Frankly, I’d like to see some more beginner-level lessons early on with Mondly.
+It’s not like typical courses that start with one- and two-word phrases and build up from there.
+I’d like to see some more beginner-level lessons early on with Mondly.

 Lastly, I would like to note Mondly’s conversational exercises.
 Mondly sort of hypes up their chat-based conversational practice, which you get in every lesson grouping on the dashboard, but honestly, they’re just alright in my opinion.